hannahilea/hannahilea.github.io/blog/counting-flute-notes/src.md

 Yep, that's it!

-Flutes are monophonic, meaning that when they're only expected and able[^usually] to play one pitch at once.
+Flutes are monophonic, meaning that they're only expected and able[^usually] to play one pitch at once.
 Pianos are polyphonic, meaning they can play multiple pitches at once (chords!), and in Music21 it looks like notes and chords are handled similarly in a stream.

 Let's make a polyphonic note counting function so that we can figure out how many notes the piano is playing here.